Skip to main content

 ./run-regression-test.sh --run -parallel 5 -suiteParallel 10 -actionParallel 20

-# Automatically generate an .out file for the sql_action test case based on the query result.
-Ignore this if the .out file already exists.
+# Automatically generate the .out file for the sql_action case from the query result.
+Skip if the .out file already exists.

 ./run-regression-test.sh --run sql_action -genOut

-# Automatically generate an .out file for the sql_action test case based on the query result.
-If an .out file already exist, it will be overwritten.
+# Automatically generate the .out file for the sql_action case from the query result.
+Overwrite if the .out file already exists.

 ./run-regression-test.sh --run sql_action -forceGenOut